jarekstrzele/obsidian_notes/_ Mobile/REACT NATIVE/React Native Practical Guide/_ 0 React Native - Practical Guide.md

 >[!important] React Native
->It mapds and compiles re-usable components to respective platform equivalents
+>It maps and compiles re-usable components to respective platform equivalents

 ## Logic?
 Views are compiled to native views but logic not.